 I hope, this is clearly understood that performance plays a significant role in modern websites.
 Today in this article, we’ll be discussing a few tips for performance optimization is done in ASP.Net sites.

-ASP.Net built dynamic websites and helped developers to create a scalable application with fewer codes.
+ASP.Net built dynamic websites and helped developers to create a scalable applications with fewer codes.
 ASP.Net provides a client-side state management mechanism.
 It allows developers to choose from one out of several languages to target the ASP.Net framework.
 But this remains perfect for all APS.Net Development Company.
 Users might expect more quick and reliable services with a constantly increasing scale.
 So, what you would do as one of the best ASP.NET development company in India, would you hire ASP.Net Developers or simply find ways to optimize your ASP.Net application performance.

 Dive in to know everything about ASP.Net performance Optimization

 1. Identify Bottlenecks

 Identifying and understanding the problem area is a must in your ASP.Net application to optimize performance.
 Developers can find issues that stem up from design to architecture.
 Few common issues that affect ASP.Net website or app rendered HTML, complicated algorithms, and thread pool issues in the long run.

 2. Essential ASP.Net Tools